Lakerskb84/Capstone-1/README.md

-# Code-capstone
+# Capstone 1 Project

-code for my first capstone
+The final Write up, code, and slide deck for my first capstone project
-I am just learning python and I am having some difficulties slicing my columns and rows.